AvaloniaUI/avalonia-docs/docs/concepts/ui-composition.md

 ## Windows and Built-in Controls

-A window in _Avalonia UI_ is a basic unit of layout (for a windowing platform).&#x20;
+A window in _Avalonia UI_ is a basic unit of layout (for a windowing platform).

-_Avalonia UI_ contains a large number of built-in controls that will cover most of your UI requirements.   &#x20;
+_Avalonia UI_ contains a large number of built-in controls that will cover most of your UI requirements.

 <img src={CompositionBasicLayoutDiagram} alt=""/>